Consultation with Schools

 Consultation with Parents

-Parents may elect to seek consultative services from the Psychological Services Department by going through the school counselor or School Principal.
+Parents may elect to seek consultative services from Psychological Services by going through the school counselor or school Principal.
 Consultation with psychologists might address scholastic or behavioral problems at school and/or at home.
-Some difficulties can best be handled via telephone consultations while others may require a parent interview.
+Some difficulties can best be handled via telephone consultations, while others may require a parent interview.